sigcsets/sigcse2022/_includes/presentation-how-to-record.md

 __Using OBS:__

-If you would like to have more control over the presentation, including, but not limited to:
+If you would like to have more control over the presentation, including things such as:

 * Smoother transitions between your camera full screen and slides
 * Multiple audio/video sources